MORE Hilariously Messy Tweets From The Infamous Brunch Twerker Saga

 — DJ Green Villain (@DJGreenVillain) November 30, 2020

-After hourS of jokes and memes, the owner, Kevin Kelley, finally responded TMZ Live which you can view here.

-In the video he insists he doesn’t have an issue with twerking but moreso with the time and place that the twerking took place.
+After hours of jokes and memes, the owner, Kevin Kelley, finally responded on TMZ Live which you can view here.
+In the video, he insists he doesn’t have an issue with twerking but more so with the time and place that the twerking took place.

+The restaurant later released a statement on their Instagram account detailing the moments leading up to the incident.

+But of course, you have to find a little humor in this twerking fiasco.
+True Kitchen posted a follow-up statement citing that their “spices, seasonings and recipes” were the key culprit behind the women in the viral clip throwing it back.

-Naturally, this divided the internet between those who agree that twerking shouldn’t happen inside restaurants during brunch and others who think that outdated way of thinking is steeped in respectability politics.
+Following the incident, the internet broke out in a firestorm of chatter and some were divided between those who agree that twerking shouldn’t happen inside restaurants during brunch and others who think that outdated way of thinking is steeped in respectability politics.

 Me at “ True kitchen and Kocktails”minding my own business 😭🤣 pic.twitter.com/0xxhpbqxBm